espressif/developer-portal/content/pages/contribution-guide/contrib-workflow/index.md

 ## Overview

-The content contribution diagram below shows how contributions can be done to [espressif / developer-portal][], marked as **Public Upstream**.
+The contribution diagram below shows how contributions can be done to [espressif / developer-portal][], marked as **Public Upstream**.
 It is Developer Portal's public GitHub repo.

 [espressif / developer-portal]: https://github.com/espressif/developer-portal "Espressif Developer Portal"